 Conservation Team Scope of Work

-Team Leader:
+Leader:

-Janet Llewellyn (Interim), FDEP
+Kristen Summers, FDEP

 Background:

 The Conservation Team was originally formed as a Subteam of the CFWI 2015 Water Supply Planning Team, with the charge of producing estimates of the amount of conservation which could be achieved to reduce the 2035 projected demands.
 The group continued its work to assist the Solutions Planning Team by further refining the estimates and analysis for inclusion in Volume II of the Regional Water Supply Plan: 2035 Water Resources Protection and Water Supply Strategies (2015).